dippedincode/CV/README.md

 **Vodafone Group Plc** (Oct 2000 to Mar 2003) - Technical Project Manager

-**Reuters** (Oct 1996 to Sep 2000) - Technical Project Manager I was responsible for network rollouts, router configurations and front-end applications to financial databases
+**Reuters** (Oct 1996 to Sep 2000) - Technical Project Manager
+<br />I was responsible for network rollouts, router configurations and front-end applications to financial databases

 In between certain roles I dedicated my time towards raising my children and in earlier years I spent time travelling in order to experience new cultures and landscapes.
 This has all helped me to grow as a person and broaden my perspectives.